-Education Commission of the States has researched Statewide Longitudinal Data Systems (SLDS) policies in all states to provide this comprehensive resource.
-To complement our research, we attempted to reach out to all 50 states and Washington D.C. to gather and verify information.
-Click on the questions below for 50-State Comparisons showing how all states approach specific SLDS policies.
-Or, choose to view a specific state’s approach by going to the individual state profiles page.
+Education Commission of the States researched Statewide Longitudinal Data Systems policies in all states, the District of Columbia and Puerto Rico to provide this comprehensive resource.
+Click on the questions below for 50-State Comparisons showing how all states approach specific SLDS policies, or choose to view a specific state’s approach by going to the individual state profiles page.

-- Did the state receive a Federal SLDS Grant?
-Years of the Grant?
+- Did the state receive a federal SLDS grant?
+Years of the grant?
+Funding received?

-- Does the state have a Statewide Longitudinal Data System?
+- Does the state have an SLDS?
 What is the name of the SLDS?

 - How was the SLDS established?

 - Which of the four core agencies (EL, K12, PS, WF) are included?